gulfaniputra/nihongogaku-app/README.md

 _**Note:** this project is a work in progress_

-Nihongogaku app is a Laravel CRUD application for collecting students' favorite Japanese Linguistics concepts.
+Nihongogaku app is a Laravel CRUD application for collecting students' favorite Japanese linguistics concepts.

 The name 'Nihongogaku' comes from the Japanese romanization of 日本語学 that means 'Japanese linguistics'.